Do CBD and CBG Have Different Molecular Structures?

 CBD has been shown to support chronic pain and inflammation reduction via its interaction with endocannabinoid receptors and neurotransmitters throughout the body.
 Some studies have also shown that a combination of CBD and THC may be effective in managing the pain related to arthritis and multiple sclerosis.

-CBD has shown potential to comfort patients suffering from anxiety and depression.
+CBD has shown a potential to comfort patients suffering from anxiety and depression.
 In one study, 300 mg of CBD was effective at reducing anxiety.
 Other studies have shown that CBD may have positive effects on depression.
 Due to its relatively mild side effects, CBD, namely CBD oil, has been shown to be effective for post-traumatic stress disorder, anxiety, and insomnia in children.

 Because CBD can be effective in calming inflammation, it is being explored as a potential solution for acne.
 However, more research is needed in this area.